grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/add-logs-metrics-traces-for-backend-plugins.md

 Logs from a backend plugin are consumed by the connected Grafana instance and included in the Grafana server log.

-Each log message for a backend plugin will include a name, `logger=plugin.<plugin id>`.
+Each log message for a backend plugin will include a logger name, `logger=plugin.<plugin id>`.
 Example:

 ```shell
 DEBUG[11-14|15:26:26] Debug msg     logger=plugin.grafana-basic-datasource someID=1